-When shopping for a new mattress, the sheer number of options can seem a little overwhelming.
-It’s not just that there are so many bed-in-a-box mattress brands; it’s also that their products differ in so many ways, varying by price point, material, longevity, and more.
+When shopping for a new mattress, the number of options is overwhelming.
+There are so many brands whose products differ in so many ways, varying by price point, material, longevity, and more.

-Nectar is one of the most popular memory foam brands on the market today… and while part of that stems from their entertaining advertisements, a lot of it is simply because they have a solid, comfortable mattress.
-The Nectar mattress is made with multiple layers of memory foam that combine comfort with support; and, it’s available for a low price point, enhanced by a lifetime warranty and a generous year-long sleep trial.
+Nectar is one of the most popular memory foam brands on the market today.
+While part of that stems from their entertaining advertisements, a lot of it’s because they have a solid, comfortable mattress.
+The Nectar mattress is made with multiple memory foam layers combining comfort with support.
+It’s also available for a low price point, enhanced by a lifetime warranty and a generous year-long sleep trial.

-The DreamCloud, on the other hand, is a hybrid mattress that includes a layer of supportive pocketed coils, and a layer of high-density, supportive foam.
-It provides the high-end, luxury sleep experience that some shoppers may be craving, and somewhat surprisingly, it’s also priced very affordably.
-The DreamCloud also comes with a lifetime warranty and a 365-night trial period.
+The DreamCloud, on the other hand, is a hybrid mattress including a layer of supportive pocketed coils, and a layer of high-density, supportive foam.
+It provides the high-end, luxury sleep experience that some shoppers may be craving.
+Perhaps the best part is how budget-friendly it is.
+The DreamCloud comes with a generous lifetime warranty and a 365-night trial period.

 Want to get a better look at how these mattresses measure up?
 Check out this video comparison we put together.

 Though the Nectar and the DreamCloud are distinct in many ways, there are also a few categories where they align.
-Some of their most significant similarities include:
+Take a look at our chart outlining the similarities and differences below.

 Firmness and Feel Differences